MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-tab-key-source-order-viewer.md

 To activate and use the Source Order Viewer, with the demo page:

 1. Open the [accessibility-testing demo webpage](https://microsoftedge.github.io/DevToolsSamples/a11y-testing/page-with-errors.html) in a new tab.
-Then select **F12** to open DevTools.
+Then press `F12` to open DevTools.

 1. In the **Elements** tool, to the right of the **Styles** tab, select the **Accessibility** tab.